froshvenhall/froshvenhall/README.md

 - 👋 Hi, I’m @froshvenhall
-- 👀 I’m interested in computer science, gaming, running, sailing and many other sports
+- 👀 I’m interested in computer science, running, sailing and many other sports
-- 🌱 I’m currently studying computer science at the University Of Manchester
+- 🌱 I’m currently studying computer science at the University Of Manchester and am in my final year
-- 📫 How to reach me by email or phone
+- 📫 How to reach me by email or phone is in my CV